RMSLowside/rmslow/Drawings/RulesEngine/README.md

 ### Acceptance Criteria:

-1. As a DMO, I can create rule(s) for individual systems, including a system default rule and custom rules.
+1. As a DMO, I can create/edit/archives rule(s) for individual systems, including a system default rule and custom rules.
 2. As a DMO, I am presented with several options for rule conditions and actions.
-3. As a DMO, I can create rules in draft mode.
+3. As a DMO, I can create/edit/delete/test rules in draft mode.
 4. As a DMO Manager, I can review and approve or deny a rule prior to records processing.
 5. As a DMO, I can test rules for matching accuracy.
 6. As a DMO, I can prioritize rules for each system.